sebastiansulinski/laravel-cookies-dialog/README.md

 This package adds simple functionality to manage cookie dialog on your website.
 It consists of the Controller, which expects request to indicate if third party cookies are being allowed or not and sets the cookie on user's machine accordingly.

-You can either use your own front end or use the one that comes with the package (vuejs/inertiajs/tailwindcss).
+You can either use your own front end implementation or use the examples towards the bottom of this page (vuejs/inertiajs/pinia/tailwindcss).

 ## Installation